 In electronics manufacturing, printed circuit boards are separated into three categories: 1, 2, and 3.
 The categories reflect the level of quality of each circuit board type, from lowest (Class 1 standards) to highest (Class 3 standards).
 This classification system was developed and is monitored by IPC under the IPC-6011 standard.

 Perhaps the major difference between each class is the degree of inspection electronics assemblies must undergo and the quality standards to which they're subjected.
 Understanding the classes and their requirements can be helpful to OEMs who aren’t sure to which class their product should belong.
-Factors like customer requirements and cost can weigh heavily into deciding which class to pursue.
+Factors like customer requirements and cost can weigh heavily in deciding which class to pursue.

 Let’s take a look at the IPC class definitions and when you should consider each of them a possibility for your product:

 - Class 2 Electronics: Dedicated Service Electronics Products

 IPC Class Definitions (FOR CLASS 1, 2, & 3 ELECTRONICS)

 |Examples||Toys, flashlights, smartphones||Laptops, Microwaves, and some mining equipment||Aerospace, military, & medical applications|